 - Moi-Stir® Oral Spray

 - Biotene® Oral Balance®

-If your mouth is sore or swallowing is difficult, soft foods may help, such as:
+If your mouth is sore or if swallowing is difficult, eating soft foods may help.
+These foods include:

 - Scrambled eggs